| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 Figure: "Box of bricks"

+picture.
 The surgeon assembles the right size of

 the prosthetic shaft from these "bricks" directly at the operation